Kuberaa

-Kuberaa is a 2025 Indian crime drama film directed by Sekhar Kammula, who co-wrote the screenplay with Chaithanya Pingali.
+Kuberaa is a 2025 Indian action drama film directed by Sekhar Kammula, who co-wrote the screenplay with Chaithanya Pingali.
 Produced by Sree Venkateswara Cinemas LLP and Amigos Creations, the film was simultaneously shot in Telugu and Tamil.
-It stars Nagarjuna, Dhanush, Rashmika Mandanna and Jim Sarbh.
+It stars Dhanush, Nagarjuna, Rashmika Mandanna and Jim Sarbh.

 The film was announced in June 2021.
 Principal photography took place between February 2024 and April 2025.
 The film has music composed by Devi Sri Prasad, cinematography by Niketh Bommireddy, editing by Karthika Srinivas and production design by Thota Tharani.